Saxonica/Saxon-HE/README.md

 Earlier releases of Saxon-HE 10, 11, and 12 are also available from this repository, but aren’t packaged as releases.
-To download ZIP files from GitHub, navigate to the page for the ZIP file then choose the “Download raw file”
+To download ZIP files from GitHub, navigate to the page for the ZIP file.
+In some browsers, there’s an obvious “Download” button, on others, you have to choose the “Download raw file”
 (<img src="https://github.com/Saxonica/Saxon-HE/blob/main/img/download.png"
       alt="The download raw file icon"